fanrock/shopmsg-scrape-script/README.md

 ------------
 **Code** - Upload your code to your own personal github account and send us a link to your completed implementation when finished.

-**Deployment** - _optional_ If you have an account, upload your build to [Heroku](https://www.heroku.com/) or similar cloud hosting provider and send us a link.
-There is a [free tier](https://www.heroku.com/pricing#heroku-dyno-free) available so you should not have to pay.
-Make sure to set your `NODE_ENV=production` environment variable in the production environment.

 **Screencast** - Our team really values communication!
-Please make a screencast where you show us the functionality you implemented.
+Please make a screencast where you discuss the implementation you chose and how you've structured your code.
 This can be quick (no more than 5 minutes) and casual.
 If you don't have a tool you currently use to make screencasts, we recommend you use [Loom](https://www.useloom.com/) to make the screencast.
 It's free and easy to use.